ShunSakurai/easy_paste/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

+### Newest version
+- Make the path in the entry field the initial path when choosing the file

 ### v1.5.6, July 5, 2016
 - * Resolve an issue where file names without language code cause an error